japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 numberOfVersionsToRetainInMemory: Int
 ----

-`numberOfVersionsToRetainInMemory` is the maximum number of entries in the <<loadedMaps, loadedMaps>> internal registry and is configured by the <<spark-sql-streaming-properties.adoc#spark.sql.streaming.maxBatchesToRetainInMemory, spark.sql.streaming.maxBatchesToRetainInMemory>> internal configuration.
+`numberOfVersionsToRetainInMemory` is the maximum number of entries in the <<loadedMaps, loadedMaps>> internal registry and is configured by the <<spark-sql-streaming-properties.md#spark.sql.streaming.maxBatchesToRetainInMemory, spark.sql.streaming.maxBatchesToRetainInMemory>> internal configuration.

 `numberOfVersionsToRetainInMemory` is a threshold when `HDFSBackedStateStoreProvider` removes the last key from the <<loadedMaps, loadedMaps>> internal registry (per reverse ordering of state versions) when requested to <<putStateIntoStateCacheMap, putStateIntoStateCacheMap>>.